Szymon-Czuszek/Machine-Learning-Algorithms/README.md

 1. How Logistic Regression Works
 Unlike Linear Regression, which predicts continuous values, Logistic Regression is designed for binary classification problems (such as fake vs. genuine).
 It models the probability that a given input belongs to a particular class.

+2. Why Logistic Regression for Fake Banknote Detection?
+Logistic Regression is a strong choice for fake banknote detection due to:

+Interpretability:
+Unlike more complex models, Logistic Regression provides a clear probability score, helping understand how features influence classification.
+Efficiency:
+It is computationally inexpensive and works well for small to medium-sized datasets.
+Robustness to Small Data:
+Unlike deep learning models that require massive datasets, Logistic Regression performs well even when labeled counterfeit banknote data is limited.
+Well-Suited for Linearly Separable Data:
+If counterfeit banknotes have distinct statistical differences from real ones, Logistic Regression is highly effective.

 ### Tree-Based Algorithms